The Sarbanes-Oxley Act and Corporate GovernanceCode: 18-SOX

 Add to Cart

-Course description and objectives: The past years has witnessed a number of high-profile corporate scandals: Enron, Tyco International, Healthsouth, Global Crossing, and WorldCom (now-MCI).
-While these are the most glaring, there are many more companies whose shareholders and employees have suffered as stock prices have fallen, such as Cisco, Nokia, Lucent Technologies, and most internet-related businesses.
-The course examines recent developments in finance and accounting and a series of corporate accounting scandals on the heels of the Enron debacle that have led to new sweeping accounting guidelines, proposals, and legislation—most notably, the Sarbanes-Oxley (SOX) Act.
-Many of the issues surrounding the Act, such as the cost, problems, software and information technologies, and strategies for dealing with the SOX, are discussed.
-The general issues on corporate governance are also covered.
+Course description and objectives: The past years has witnessed a number of high-profile corporate scandals: Enron, Tyco International, Healthsouth, Global Crossing, and WorldCom.
+While these are the most glaring, there are many more companies whose shareholders and employees have suffered as stock prices fell, such as Nokia, Lucent Technologies, and many internet-related businesses.
+The course examines developments in finance and accounting and a series of corporate accounting scandals on the heels of the Enron debacle that have led to current sweeping accounting guidelines, proposals, and legislationmost notably, the Sarbanes-Oxley (SOX) Act.
+Many of the issues surrounding the SOX Actespecially Section 402, Internal Control over Financial Reporting and Sections 302 and 906, Management Certifications are discussed.
+The general issues on corporate governance and corporate social responsibility (CSR), including stock option expensing, are also covered.
+The illegal practice of stock option backdating is described as well.

 CPE credit: 6 Hours